RedHatQE/rhui3-automation/tests/README.md

 * `rhui-rpm-upload-trial-1-1.noarch.rpm` — This package will also be uploaded to a custom repository.
 It must be signed with the RHUI QE GPG key.
 * `rhui-rpm-upload-tryout-1-1.noarch.rpm` — This package will also be uploaded to a custom repository.
 It must be signed with a key different from RHUI QE.
 * `test_gpg_key` — This is the RHUI QE public GPG key (0x9F6E93A2).
+* `\*.tar` — These must be tarballs containing some packages and their `updateinfo.xml.gz` files.
+The contents will be used for updateinfo testing.
+Exact names are to be specified in `rhui3_tests/tested_repos.yaml`.

 Lastly, in order for the subscription test to be able to run, you need a file with valid Red Hat credentials allowing access to RHUI.
 The file must look like this: